amirr0r/amirr0r.github.io/_posts/2022-02-03-crto-review.md

 ## ⚗️ Lab

 I spent 18 hours in total in the lab, watched every single video, took as many notes as I could.
-Basically, I rewrote the whole course in my own words and my own way of organizing the notes.
+Basically, I rewrote the whole course in my own words.
 I also built a new cheat sheet with all the concepts, steps and command lines.
 Unfortunately, this time, I will not share it with you cause this would involve me leaking course content.